cthiebaud/openmozart.net/README.md

 2. a large number of almost black letters on a dark brown background are illegible, and

 3. there is no guarantee that a collision or a vertical alignment exists in the current sort.
+*Well, only on first screen.
+Any new ordering (see Tips and Tricks below) will ensure that at last one "MOZART" is present in the new order.*

 ## Tips and Tricks